byucsl/ogcleaner/README.md

 # It will filter the orthodb fasta files, all clusters should come back as H (homology clusters).
 python bin/ogcleaner.py classify --fasta_dir train_orthodb_groups_fasta/ --model trained_model/filter --threads 10
 ```

-You may also provide previously aligned clusters to the classifier by specifying the ```--aligned``` flag.

 You now have a filtered set of orthology clusters!